eaglesky/system-design/typeahead.md

 | Airbnb  | 3b       |

 #### Prefix table
-* Convert a keyword table to a prefix table, put into memory
+* Convert the word count table to a prefix table, stored in databases and their caches.

 | prefix | keywords                     |
 |--------|------------------------------|